nradulovic/hw_parvus/README.rst

  * Cm
  * Cstray

-The LM3886 datasheet does not specify any parameter regarding parasitic input capacitances.
+The LM1875/LM3886 datasheets do not specify any parameter regarding parasitic input capacitances.
 We can use a rough estimation of values based on experience on using other audio BJT OPAMPS, and typical values are 2pF for all 3 parameters.
 In inverting configurations with `+` input grounded all three capacitances are tied in parallel, so the total input capacitance becomes:

 .. math::